 - If you don't manage the effectivity of each affected item separately, it's often useful to indicate a starting point for the change by marking the Display a starting date and/or serial number checkbox.
 This allows users to target when all of the affected items on the change will become effective.
 Don't enable the ending boundary, since the ECN represents a permanent update to the affected items' release/cancel status.

 - The Releases/cancels items on Affected tab checkbox should be marked.
 Upon approval, we want the affected items' revisions to be updated from Pending to Released or from Released to Canceled.
-This is the essential difference between an implementing change and all other change types.
+This is the essential difference between an implementing change and other change types.

-- The Reviewing departments list defines the list of departments that must approve changes of the current form.
+- The Reviewing groups list defines the list of departments that must approve changes of the current form.
 You can add to the list by dragging a department/group from under an Organization member of the Organizations collection in the Collection Explorer.
 You can modify the review notification order so that one group (say, engineering) is notified of the routed change before another group (say, manufacturing).
 Setting a department's sequence to 1 ensures that department is the first to review the change.
 You can assign the same sequence value to any number of departments, and they will all receive notifications at the same time.
 (The notification order does not enforce a specific review sequence; any department can review the change earlier than specified.)
 The reviewer list is a starting point that can be modified when the actual change is created.
 You can ensure that a specific department's participation can't be changed by setting the department to Locked.
 The final list of reviewers should always be the least number that are essential to review the accuracy and completeness of the ECN.

-- The Observers list is where you put everyone who wants to see the progress and outcome of the engineering change workflow, but aren't participating in the actual review.
+- The Observing persons list is where you put everyone who wants to see the progress and outcome of the engineering change workflow, but aren't participating in the actual review.
 A user will receive an email notification during the change workflow by dragging the user's name from the Persons collection onto the Observers list.
 You designate when these observers are informed of a change's progress using the lifecycle phases map in the Workflow tab.

 Each lifecycle state has paths that guide the change through the workflow.
 Each path can be enabled or disabled according to certain built-in rules, and each path can also have certain groups of users notified as the change moves along that path.
 Perhaps the simplest way to set the workflow is to ask these questions: